jlit/shockingGame/README.md

 ## Shock Circuits
 - To build the shock circuit, disassemble a toy shock pin by unscrewing the tip and breaking the middle black portion from the silver top portion.
 - Using pliers for grip, pull the black tube out of the top.
-- There will be a blue capacitor, a very small circuit board with a white osscilator dot in the middle, three small batteries, and a spring.
+- There will be a blue capacitor, a very small circuit board with a white oscillator dot in the middle, three small batteries, and a spring.
 - Remove the blue capacitor by unbending the lower terminal wire.
-- Solder two terminals of the capcitor to the pads on the circuit board they were touching when in the pen.
+- Solder two terminals of the capacitor to the pads on the circuit board they were touching when in the pen.
-- Solder a wire to the other terminal of the capcitor.
+- Solder a wire to the other terminal of the capacitor.
 - Solder two wires to the other two pads on the other end of the circuit board.
 - If you apply 3-6 volts to those two wires and then touch the ground wire and the 3rd terminal of the capacitor you will receive a shock.
 - Reuse the batteries for some other project.